 The Norwegian qualifications framework (NQF) has seven levels.
 All levels are defined as a qualification written as learning outcomes in the categories of knowledge, skills and general competences.

 Its core is the seven reference levels of qualifications, from those obtained at the end of lower secondary education, (level 2) to the highest (level 8, ph.d. or equivalent).
 The three highest levels correspond to higher education levels as also defined within the European Higher Education Area.
-Norway has non qualifications at level 1.

 The Ministry of education and research has prescribed on what level the enrollment of diplomas, degrees and certificates in the Norwegian qualifications framework (NQF).
 Only the main levels in the formally recognized education system are enrolled in the NQF.